shuaibw/cse6302project/README.md

 ├── human_developer_correction_study/   # (To be described) Data and results from the human evaluation study ├── results/                             # (To be described) Evaluation outputs and results from experiments │
+├── accessguru_detect_semantic_violation.md      # LLM-based Semantic Detector Prompt for detecting semantic Web accessibility violations
+├── accessguru_detect_syntax_layout_violation.py # Accessibility testing engine-based Syntax and Layout Detector for detecting syntax and layout Web accessibility violations
+│
 ├── accessguru_correction_mistral.py             # LLM-based correction pipeline (Mistral model)
-├── accessguru_detect_semantic_violation.md      # Notes & logic for detecting semantic violations
-├── accessguru_detect_syntax_layout_violation.py # Detection logic using Axe-Playwright for syntax/layout
+├── baselines_implementation_gpt_4.py            # Baselines implementation for Web accessibility violations correction with GPT-4.
+(Reproduced and adapted from original baseline methods for comparative evaluation in AccessGuru.)
+├── baselines_implementation_mistral_7b.py       # Baselines implementation for Web accessibility violations correction with Mistral-7B.
+(Reproduced and adapted from original baseline methods for comparative evaluation in AccessGuru.)
+├── baselines_implementation_qwen2_7b.py         # Baselines implementation for Web accessibility violations correction with Qwen2-7B.
+(Reproduced and adapted from original baseline methods for comparative evaluation in AccessGuru.)
 │
-├── baselines_implementation_gpt_4.py            # Baseline correction using GPT-4
-├── baselines_implementation_mistral_7b.py       # Baseline correction using Mistral-7B
-├── baselines_implementation_qwen2_7b.py         # Baseline correction using Qwen2-7B
+├── filter_extract_llm_responses.py              # Utility for filtering and extracting LLM responses to extract the generated code snippet by the LLM (post-processed with manual review).
+├── syntax_layout_evaluation.py                  # Script for computing violation score and evaluation of syntax and layout corrections (post-processed with manual review).
 │
-├── filter_extract_llm_responses.py              # Utility for filtering and extracting LLM responses ├── syntax_layout_evaluation.py                  # Script for computing violation score and evaluation ├── taxonomy_web_accessibility_violations.md     # Full taxonomy of accessibility violations used in prompts │
+├── taxonomy_web_accessibility_violations.md     # Our Full taxonomy of accessibility violations.
+│
 ├── LICENSE.txt                         # License file (CC BY 4.0)
 ├── README.md                          # Project documentation